 What are all the steps in the selling process?

 The home-selling experience depends on time and circumstances.
-Let’s break down the main stages:
+Additionally, the costs of selling a house in QLD will be different in NSW, VIC and all other states.
+So, let’s break down the main stages:

 Once you’ve made the decision to sell, the next step is to begin researching on your own.
 Look at properties that are on sale in your area, as well as properties that have been sold recently to get an idea of what figures to expect.